Epson HX-20: LCD

-Each bank is 40 bytes with bit 6 of the address determining the bank and even though the address can be up to 127, nothing will happen when trying to access data outside the banks.
+Each bank is 40 bytes, with bit 6 of the address determining the bank.
+Even though the address can be up to 127, nothing will happen when trying to access data outside the banks.
 If the pointer action in a command is set to decrement and the pointer is at 0, the pointer will wrap to 127.

 Monitor

-The Monitor program can be accessed via the main menu on startup by pressing 1, by typing the command "MON" in BASIC or by causing a trap, i.e. writing/reading to/from protected addresses or executing an illegal instruction.
+The Monitor program can be accessed via the main menu on startup by pressing 1, by typing the command "MON" in BASIC, or by causing a trap (that is, writing/reading to/from protected addresses or executing an illegal instruction).

-In the case of a trap, "Trap!" will be displayed in the Monitor and the user can use it for debugging.
+In the event of a trap, "Trap!" will be displayed in the Monitor, and the user can use it for debugging.